-Finally, should a client begin its relationship with Lido in the middle of the quarter, the Asset Management fee will be prorated for assets held for a partial quarter based on the number of days that the account was open during the quarter.
-If there is a mid-quarter change to an existing Agreement fee, for example if a client qualifies for a different tier on the fee schedule or negotiates a new fee rate, the new fee rate is applied to the entire quarter.
-If Lido's services are terminated prior to the quarter's end, Lido will prorate the Asset Management fee.
-See also Item 13 (Review of Accounts).
+Should a Heritage Avitas Client begin its relationship with Lido in the middle of the quarter, the Asset Management Fee will be prorated for Assets held for a partial quarter based on the number of days that Managed Account(s) were open during the quarter.
+If there is a mid-quarter change to an existing Agreement fee, for example, if a Heritage Avitas Client qualifies for a different tier on the Fee Schedule or negotiates a new fee rate, the new fee rate is applied to the entire quarter.
+If Lido's Services are terminated prior to the quarter's end, Lido will prorate the Asset Management Fee.